Table of Contents

 - You are tired.
 All. the.
 Time.

-- You go through the motions of your to-do list and don’t really enjoy anything, even things you used to enjoy.
+- You have to push yourself to get through your to-do list and don’t really enjoy anything.

 - Even if you hit a goal or milestone, you still feel apathetic.